 3. Does your website include social share integration?

-4. Clear CTAs (call to action)?
+4. Clear call to actions?

 5. Lead magnets?